splashinn/jQueryForm/README.md

 ## Description

 Simple jQuery plugin for a form.
-I wrote this to better understand plugins.
+I wrote this to better understand plugins

 ### Creating A New Form
 ```JavaScript